 You can access the rent history of your apartment in one of the following ways:

-- Visit a Borough/District Rent Office in person.
-When visiting, please bring proof of identity (photo ID) and proof of tenancy (copy of lease, rent receipt or utility bill).
+- Visit a Borough/District Rent Office in person, by appointment only.
+When visiting, please bring proof of identity (photo ID) and proof of tenancy (copy of lease, rent receipt, or utility bill).
 You will be required to complete an Access to Records form and the rent history will be printed and given to you at the office.

-- Mail an Access to Records form to the attention of "Records Access Officer" at Gertz Plaza, 92-31 Union Hall Street Jamaica, New York 11433 or by email to ORArecords@nyshcr.org.
+- Mail form REC-1, "Request for Records Access," to the attention of the "Records Access Officer" at Gertz Plaza, 92-31 Union Hall Street Jamaica, New York 11433, or by email to [email protected].
 You must include proof of tenancy (see above).
 The rent history will be printed and mailed to you.

 Limits on Rent Increases

-The Rent Guidelines Boards (one in New York City and one each in Nassau, Westchester, and Rockland counties) set maximum allowable rates for rent increases in stabilized apartments for one and two-year lease renewals.
+The Rent Guidelines Boards (one in New York City, one in the City of Kingston, and one each in Nassau, Westchester, and Rockland counties) set maximum allowable rates for rent increases in stabilized apartments for one and two-year lease renewals.
 These guideline rates are set once a year and are effective for leases beginning on or after October 1st of each year.
+If authorized by the respective boards, the guideline rates may be applied to vacancy leases.

 With the written consent of the tenant in occupancy if the owner increases services or equipment or makes improvements to an apartment